PL01/myreads-booktrackingapp/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Conclusion
+This project had to be the most challenging thus far.
+The most difficult part was moving parts into components.
+I've had some experience with React prior to this program, but it was limited and rarely used.
+This was an excellent experience to have hands on project using React.
+It was interesting to convert a website that was using mostly jQuery to React.
+I'm excited to see how I'll use React in Project 7 and beyond.
+I intend to return to this and explore other functionalities and tools to use React for.